 Privy Council decision limits lenders’ duty to disclosePrint publication

 A recent Privy Council case will be of interest to lenders, borrowers and legal advisers, as it persuasively limits lenders’ duties to disclose information to experienced borrowers.
-Andrew Beck and Richard Sandford explain.
+Richard Sandford explains.

 In Deslauriers v Guardian Asset Management the lender loaned money to the borrower to finance a property development.
 When the borrower defaulted and the lender brought recovery and enforcement proceedings, the borrower alleged that it had been unable to complete the development and had suffered loss when the lender failed to advance a subsequent loan.
 The lender had refused the subsequent loan application on the basis that it would exceed its lending limits.
 The borrower argued that in failing to disclose its lending limits prior to completion of the first loan, or in discussions thereafter when it made clear to the lender its additional borrowing needs, the lender had misrepresented and/or had breached a tortious duty of care to avoid misrepresentation.

 Misrepresentation claims are concerned with representations which induce a party to enter a contract, and which therefore occur before the contract is completed.
 In fact, there had been no discussion about any possible subsequent lending prior to completion of the loan in this case, and so the misrepresentation claim failed.